anaconda1337/go-gateway/README.md

 ## Description
 - Dynamic gateway or reverse proxy with easy configuration for microservices.

+## TLDR
+- The gateway will load OpenApiSpec either from URL or local file.
+- The gateway will parse the methods, endpoints, schemas and create corresponding
+- The gateway will start serve as a proxy to your backend.

 ## Features
 - Dynamic routing
 - Dynamic schema validation on gateway layer **(WIP)**